LisaMcGautier/weatherDashboard/README.md

 Added the `img` tag to Current City `indexBS.html` to force the icon to render.
 Struggled with the correct syntax to dynamically change the image source within `indexBS.html` from `script.js`.

 Using similar logic, added the weather icons to the Forecast boxes.

+Created variables in order to save cities to local storage when the search button is clicked AND retrieve from local storage on page load.

+Created a for loop to render the cities saved in local storage as buttons below the search field.

+Used `stringify` to convert the `searchHistory` array to a string for local storage.
+Used `parse` to read the cities from local storage.